polymath-ai/polymath-ai/README.md

 ## Watch workflow

 To make development with TypeScript super-easy, use the `turbo watch` command.
-Open a separate temrinal window and run:
+Open a separate terminal window and run:

 ```bash
 turbo watch
 ```

-This will start continuous compilation process that will enable you to just do your without having to think about the explicit build step.
+This will start continuous compilation process that will enable you to write your TS without having to think about the explicit build step.

 ## Publishing packages